-No matter what situation you are in you’ve got a lighter, a knife, a corkscrew, and a bottle opener to work with.
-This is great for camping, outdoor concerts, hiking, and multitude of other adventures you might find yourself on.
+No matter what situation you are in, you’ve got a lighter, a knife, a corkscrew, and a bottle opener to work with.
+This is great for camping, outdoor concerts, hiking, and many other adventures you might find yourself on.

 Ted Gem Culinary Torch

-Something that I really like about this lighter is that its perfect for dabs.
-We talk a lot about joints and bowls but dabs are on the rise in popularity and a torch lighter like this one is the way to go when lighting dabs.
+Something that I really like about this lighter is that it's perfect for dabs.
+We talk a lot about joints and bowls, but dabs are rising in popularity, and a torch lighter like this one is the way to go when lighting dabs.
 Its compact, precise and durable.
-The worst thing about this product is that it probably won’t be your go to lighter for all your needs.
+The worst thing about this product is that it probably won’t be your go-to lighter for all your needs.
 I’d recommend sticking to something different for lighting joints.

 Tesla Coil Electric Arc Lighter

 It's windproof, has an easy click button, and can potentially last over a week before it needs to be charged again.
-The Tesla Coil might seem like something that will break the bank but its affordable as well.
+So the Tesla Coil might seem like something that will break the bank, but it's affordable as well.